-It’s important to spend as much time with someone who is terminally ill, but I have chosen to focus on both because that’s important too.
+It’s important to spend time with a loved one, but I have chosen to focus on both because that’s important too.
 We’re also doing other things so that we get to spend time with each other and have some ‘me time.’

 I think the not knowing, the waiting, the coming and going and is making me more tired.
 It’s the uncertainty of the outcome and watching my father struggle that is adding to how I feel.
 Give me an issue to deal with and I’ll work something out.
 Give me uncertainty and I’ll go round the block a few times.
-I don’t work that way.

 I’m eating, sleeping okay and don’t feel stressed about it and as I wait for more news from the hospital, I’m relaxed about the next step.